Utrecht School of Economics

 The historic city of Utrecht, with its charming canals and outdoor terraces, is the 4th largest city in the Netherlands.
 Located in the center of the country with Amsterdam just 30 minutes, and Paris 4 hours, away by train, the central location allows students to take advantage of the charms of campus life and a scenic location with easy access to fascinating travel destinations around Europe.
 With a population of over 300,000, it is a vibrant, sociable city.
 Rich with culture, Utrecht offers museums, festivals, Cultural Sundays, the City-theatre and concert hall.
 The long history of this 2000-year old city is evident in its ancient churches, the Dom tower, and the old inner-city of small streets, canals and cellars.

 With 7 faculties, including the Faculty of Law, Economics, and Governance, Utrecht University prides itself on combining excellent teaching with a multidisciplinary approach with innovative research and international partnerships with other research universities around the world.
-Celebrating its 380th year, its origins lie even further in the medieval past, but its focus is decidedly forward-looking.
+Founded over 380 years ago, its origins lie even further in the medieval past, but its focus is decidedly forward-looking.
 It consistently ranks as one of the top 100 universities in the world.

 Utrecht School of Economics (USE) has been one of Utrecht University’s areas of expertise for many years.
 Unlike any other university in the Netherlands, USE allows students to combine economics with a second discipline, such as geography, law, social sciences or psychology.
 They aim to create highly qualified economists who are independent thinkers with strong research and professional skills and an international perspective.